Chain of Custody

 For both our internal and external wood and fiber, 100% is sourced in accordance with SFI fiber sourcing requirements, PEFC CoC due diligence requirements or the FSC Controlled Wood standard, and in some cases a combination of these standards.
 All of these require 100% of the fiber processed meet minimum due diligence requirements related to risks of illegal logging and other important sustainability issues.
 This enables us to confirm to manufacturers and traders that they have avoided timber and timber products from unacceptable sources.
 Depending on the tracking system, additional requirements may apply that relate to high conservation values, conversion of forests to non-forest uses, propagation or use of genetically modified trees, corruption, indigenous rights and/or workers’ rights.

-As a certified company, Resolute must take appropriate steps to ensure that it, and the suppliers and woodlot owners it sources from, all abide by a number of state, provincial and federal regulations, as well as voluntary best management practices that protect important ecosystem elements, including water quality, habitat for endangered species, and the suitability for recreation.
+As a certified company, Resolute must take appropriate steps to ensure that it, and the suppliers and woodlot owners it sources from, all abide by a number of state, provincial and federal regulations, as well as voluntary best management practices that protect important ecosystem services, including water quality, habitat for endangered species, and suitability for recreation.
+Certifications, such as SFI fiber sourcing, require us to work only with suppliers who are trained in the use of best management practices for timber harvesting – and are committed to implementing these practices.
+This helps ensure environmental concerns are addressed within harvesting areas, even though non-industrial private forest landowners may not themselves be certified.

 At our operations in the United States and Canada, deliveries of recovered fiber, roundwood and chips are tracked at the operational, regional and corporate levels with sophisticated software systems that convert on-site readings from truck weighing scales into accounts payable information, reports and other internal data uses.
 These systems are necessary to keep track of the approximately 700 external suppliers and more than $500 million in annual payments.
 Internal financial audits every two to three years maintain the continued robust reporting systems outlined in Resolute’s procurement policies.